 You Can Rent a Private Island in America's Newest National Park – and It Comes With Beaches, Trails, and a Cozy Cabin

-From whitewater rafting to hiking the Appalachian Mountains, adventures abound in West Virginia's New River Gorge, and one of the destination's best-kept secrets is arguably its most enjoyable: The Cabin on Coney Island, a private-island getaway in the heart of this new national park.
+From whitewater rafting to hiking the Appalachian Mountains, adventures abound in West Virginia's New River Gorge National Park.
+And one of the destination's best-kept secrets is arguably its most enjoyable: The Cabin on Coney Island, a private island getaway in the heart of this new national park.

-The Cabin on Coney Island sits on the southern end of New River Gorge National Park, at the confluence of the New, Greenbrier, and Bluestone rivers.
+The Cabin on Coney Island sits on the southern end of New River Gorge, at the confluence of the New, Greenbrier, and Bluestone rivers.
 It's a floating oasis for up to 10 people, with three bedrooms, one and a half bathrooms, and seven private acres of sandy beaches and forested trails.

 Watercrafts, from kayaks and canoes to rafts and boats, are the only way to access Coney Island.
 Travelers can bring their own equipment, rent vessels from nearby outfitters, or request water transport when booking (hired separately).
-The closest town and watercraft put-in area is in Hinton, just a football-field length away by paddling, according to Holli Lathroum, marketing manager for MountainPlex Properties (the owners of The Cabin on Coney Island), the distance from Hinton to Coney Island by boat isn't farther than a football field.
+The closest town and watercraft put-in area is in Hinton.
+According to Holli Lathroum, marketing manager for MountainPlex Properties (the owners of The Cabin on Coney Island), the distance from Hinton to Coney Island by boat isn't farther than a football field.

-Quick access to town promises ease when porting groceries or stopping in for a quick bite at Lathroum's favorite, The Market on Courthouse Square.
+Quick access to town promises ease when porting groceries or stopping in for a quick bite at Lathroum's favorite spot, The Market on Courthouse Square.
 But fear not, peace seekers — town proximity does not detract from the island's serenity.

 "Mostly what you hear is the river rushing by," Lathroum said.
 "When you rent the cabin, you're getting exclusive access to the island, which has paths that are well-manicured, but still feels like you're out in the wild.
 The cabin lets out right onto a sandy beach and has a fire pit.
 It's really an amazing place."

-The Cabin on Coney Island is currently New River Gorge National Park's only private-island rental.
+The Cabin on Coney Island is currently New River Gorge National Park's only private island rental.
 And unlike other private islands, which cost tens of thousands of dollars for exclusive access, The Cabin on Coney Island is merely $332 per night.
-Plus, it boasts incredible access to bucket-list adventures.
+Plus, it boasts incredible access to outdoor activities.

 Visitors can kayak up the New River, a famous north-flowing waterway ringed by lush green forest and the Appalachian Mountains.
 Paddling north from Coney Island leads to the Swell Mountain Forest and Brooks Falls.
-These falls are an important turnaround point for beginner to intermediate paddlers; after that (and south of Coney Island), the national park's renowned whitewater flows forcefully.
+These falls are an important turnaround point for beginner to intermediate paddlers; beyond the falls (and south of Coney Island), the national park's renowned whitewater flows forcefully.

 Of course, with a private island all to yourself — not to mention Southern hospitality, including complimentary quiches, fresh fruit, and coffee upon arrival — it may be tough to leave Coney Island at all.